Erik Rhodes (pornographic film actor): Later career and death

-Rhodes continued to work as an escort while simultaneously shooting films with Falcon, and expressed skepticism about the gay adult entertainment industry in the final years of his life.
+Rhodes, who was openly gay, continued to work as an escort while simultaneously shooting films with Falcon, and expressed skepticism about the gay adult entertainment industry in the final years of his life.
 Rhodes was open about his struggles with drug use and depression, and maintained a blog where he wrote frequently about his use of anabolic steroids and club drugs.

 On June 14, 2012, Rhodes died in his sleep from cardiac arrest at the age of 30.
 Though an official cause of death was never released, outlets noted that Rhodes stated on his blog in the days preceding his death that he was cycling multiple steroids, including human growth hormone.
 In one of his final blog entries, Rhodes wrote regarding his steroid use that he was "waiting until i pop.
 Or my liver to fail... which every [sic] comes first."
 Rhodes' death was noted as one of several prominent deaths and deaths by suicide that occurred in the gay pornography industry in 2012 and 2013, alongside Arpad Miklos, Roman Ragazzi, and Wilfried Knight.
 A private funeral for Rhodes was held in Lake Ronkonkoma, New York; his remains were cremated, per his family's request.

 In an obituary written for The New York Times, Rhodes was posthumously outed as HIV positive, with writer Jacob Bernstein revealing that Rhodes had previously been diagnosed while preparing to shoot a scene for the gay pornography website Randy Blue.
 Since Rhodes did not publicly reveal his HIV status during his lifetime, the Times disclosure was the subject of controversy.